-You shouldn’t have to sacrifice comfort or empty your wallet to keep your residence at a pleasant temp during muggy weather.
+You shouldn’t have to compromise on comfort or spend a lot to keep your home at a refreshing temp during warm days.

-But what is the ideal temp, exactly?
-We review ideas from energy pros so you can choose the best setting for your residence.
+But what is the ideal temperature, exactly?
+We discuss ideas from energy specialists so you can choose the best setting for your residence.

 Here’s what we advise for the most energy-efficient setting for air conditioning in Jefferson City.

 Most households find using the thermostat at 72-73 degrees is ideal.
 However, if there’s a huge difference between your interior and outside warmth, your AC costs will be bigger.

 These are our suggestions based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that seems hot, there are ways you can keep your house refreshing without having the air conditioning going constantly.